 Typically post-surgical soreness and swelling last about six weeks.

 Approximately six weeks but patients continue to improve strength and flexibility for up to one year.

-Knee replacement patients are out of bed and moving about in their rooms the first day after surgery.
+Knee replacement patients are out of bed and moving about in their rooms the day of surgery.

 The duration of physical therapy is based on each patient's rate of progress and needs.

 Your return to work depends on the type of work your job requires.